 Power steering isn’t mandatory, but it makes snow blowers available in Canada more accessible and easier to maneuver.
-Power steering can increase your accuracy, makes turning safer, and enables navigating around tight spaces.
+Power steering can increase your accuracy, make turning safer, and enables navigating around tight spaces.

 Traditionally, gas-powered snow blowers have pull cords that allow you to start the machine.
 But more snow blowers feature an electric start function these days.
 Pressing a button to start your snow blower is much easier and more reliable, especially when you have to clear snow daily or in a hurry.

 Not all snow blowers in Canada have advanced speed control, although multistage snow blowers should have at least four speeds.
 Extra levels, especially reverse speeds, make it easier to prevent clogs when clearing heavy, wet snow.
 If you live in an area that gets heavy snowfall, consider choosing a more powerful snow blower with